 - Cash – Cash gifts are acceptable in any form of US currency only including cash, checks, money orders, and wire transfers.
-Checks should be made payable to: North Caroliniana Society sent to c/o University of North Carolina, Wilson Library, CB #3930, Chapel Hill, NC 27515-8890.
+Checks should be made payable to: North Caroliniana Society sent to P.O.
+Box 20632 Raleigh, NC 27619.

 - Securities – The Society will accept publicly-traded securities which will be sold upon receipt less brokerage fees or commissions.
 For gift crediting and accounting purposes, the value of the securities shall follow IRS regulations.

 - Other – Gifts of real property and/or personal property may only be accepted upon approval of the Executive Committee.